sourcegraph/handbook/content/departments/product-engineering/engineering/process/incidents/playbooks/index.md

 i.e. `sourcegraph-dev:us-central1:${instance_name}` -> `sourcegraph-dev:us-central1:${clone_instance_name}`

 After PR is approved and merged, applications are redeployed and use new instance.

-🚨 You should notify the #dev-ops channel if an situation arises when a restore my be required.
-It should also be filed in our ops-incident log.

 ### Shell commands